radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 ### Send a warning before the password expires

 This value is stored in the pwdExpireWarning attribute of the cn=Password Policy entry.
 It contains the amount of time before a password is due to expire in which case an expiration warning message is returned to an authenticating user.
-From the Main Control Panel, you can indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
+From the Classic Control Panel, you can indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
 A value of 1d would indicate a password expiration warning should be sent 1 day prior to the password expiring.

 If this attribute is not present, or if the value is 0d no warnings are returned.
 If not 0d, the value must be smaller than the value of the pwdMaxAge attribute.